Thinking about SDGs with university students: Action support project

 Qualification requirements

-• Students who are interested in the SDGs and want to take on the challenge of solving local issues, including university students, graduate students, junior college students, vocational students, and 4th and 5th year students at technical colleges
+- Students who are interested in the SDGs and want to take on the challenge of solving local issues, including university students, graduate students, junior college students, vocational students, and 4th and 5th year students at technical colleges

-*Age does not matter as long as the applicant is still a student at the time of entry.
+*Age does not matter as long as the applicant is currently enrolled in school at the time of application. - Application unit: Group (seminar, club, volunteer) or individual

-• Residence: Japan
+- Residence: Japan

-Date and time: Monday, November 4, 2024 Location: Planned to be near Tokyo Station
+Location: Planned to be near Tokyo Station

 *Participants' transportation expenses will be covered (up to a maximum of 3 people per group)

-*Participation will be on-site as a general rule, but online participation is also possible in unavoidable circumstances.
+*Participation will be on-site as a general rule, but online participation is also possible in unavoidable circumstances. - Be able to implement actions utilizing the support in consultation with J:COM by the end of March 2026

-• Being able to cooperate with the interview
+- Being able to cooperate with the interview

 Application method

-• Have unique perspectives and ideas
+- Have unique perspectives and ideas on identifying and resolving local issues

-• Relevant to J:COM 's materiality (important issues)
+- Relevant to J:COM 's materiality

 *Materiality is Here